 Wo(men) Mind the Water Artivist Series podcasts feature inspirational individuals who share their passion for the ocean.
 They are artivists (artists and activists, in other words creative people) who discuss their connection with the ocean and their ocean-inspired art.
 Through their stories and art, we hope to inspire YOU and move YOU to take action to protect the ocean.
-Wo(men) Mind the Water podcasts has produced more than 80 video and audio-only format podcasts.
-Video versions are available on the Wo(men)Mind the Water website, our YouTube channel and on Museum on Main Street, a Smithsonian Institution outreach program.
-Audio-only versions can be heard on this website and on iTunes and Spotify.
+Wo(men) Mind the Water podcast has published more than a 100th episodes.
+Video versions are available on the Wo(men)Mind the Water website, and audio-only versions can be heard on this website, Spotify and on iTunes.

-Check out ALL the 90+ amazing guests we’ve met on the Wo(men) Mind the Water Artivist Series.
+Check out ALL our amazing guests we’ve met on the Wo(men) Mind the Water Artivist Series.

 New episodes are released regularly.
 Subscribe to receive updates when new podcasts are released.